Want to learn the basics of hand embroidery with an easy online workshop – totally free?

 I wanted the hat and the skin to be shapes without strong outlining, so I cut them out exactly the size I wanted and I did the stitching in a matching color.
 I wanted the hair to look looser, so I cut its shape out a little bit outside the lines and I stitched the curls in a darker color.

-I started using this technique to get skin color without having my ladies look hairy from the texture of the fill stitching – now I use it for lots of different things.
+I started using this technique of combining applique and embroidery to get skin color without having my ladies look hairy from the texture of the fill stitching.
+Now I use it for lots of different things!
 You can use it on any embroidery pattern.

 Have fun and happy stitching!